 Another option is to take one of the international trains that connect Porto and Lisbon to cities like Paris, Bayonne and Madrid.

-On May 23 (Sunday) the organization has transfer services (bus and bicycle transport), from Porches (place of arrival) to Faro (airport), Lisbon and Porto.
+On May 19 (Sunday) the organization has transfer services (bus and bicycle transport), from Porches (place of arrival) to Faro (airport), Lisbon (airport).